quangthangisme/tp/docs/DeveloperGuide.md

 **Use case 16: Log contact as having attended an event**

 **MSS**
-1. User retrieves full information of an event.
+1. User retrieves full information of an event (UC13).
-2. User searches for contacts' ids.
+2. User searches for contacts' ids (UC:TBD).
 3. User requests to mark those contacts as having attended the event.
-4. TC finds the event in the event list based on the given name.
-5. TC finds the student ids in the contact list.
-6. TC marked students with those ids as attending the found event.
-7. TC displays the message `“successfully marked <id_1>, <id_2>,... as having attended event <event name>”`.
+4. TC marked contacts with as attending the found event and displays the message `“successfully marked <id_1>, <id_2>,... as having attended event <event name>”`.

    Use case ends.